whitnotmax/MIST4610-Project1-Group6/README.md

 ![query8](https://i.imgur.com/HaRuiyQ.png)

 The query helps compare gym pricing across states, providing insights into regional cost differences and identifying premium gyms in each state.
+This is also helpful for both boxers and trainers in determining what gyms they’d rather train at, based on their personal financial preferences.

-9. This specific query retrieves the top 5 boxers with the highest knockout percentage by calculating their knockout rate and ordering them in descending order.
+9. This query retrieves the top 5 boxers with the highest knockout percentage by calculating their knockout rate and ordering them in descending order.

 ![query9](https://i.imgur.com/KLjH2ri.png)